astrocatalogs/schema/README.md

 Sources are extremely important in the OAC schema, and every single piece of data added to an event JSON file **must have a source attribution**.
 Published data sources are preferred over secondary sources (aggregators would fall into a secondary source category), but if the data was collected by a secondary source intermediate to being collected by the creator of the file, it is best practice to also include these sources in the source list.

+To maintain precision across JSON readers, it is recommended that numerical values should be stored as *strings*, rather than as floats or integers, even if the field type is float/integer.
+This enables the user to maintain precision on their imported valued with packages such as `Decimal`, as opposed to potentially losing precision upon loading the JSON.

 Sources of data contain several fields:

 | Field | Value | Optional?